-- Completion of Master's Degree in Hospital Administration, Health Services Administration, Healthcare Administration, Health Records Administration, Nursing Administration, Public Health Administration, Community Health Administration, or closely related field from a regionally accredited or New York State registered college or university.
+- Completion of a Master's Degree in Hospital Administration, Health Services Administration, Healthcare Administration, Health Records Administration, Nursing Administration, Public Health Administration, Community Health Administration, or closely related field from a regionally accredited or New York State registered college or university, by June 30, 2015.

 - Two letters of recommendation; one must be from one of your Professors.